-I was living in the San Francisco Bay Area in 2014, working as an editor at Acoustic Guitar magazine, when I got the opportunity to sit down with the legendary protest singer Ani DiFranco for a probing interview and an intimate performance for 20 or so people.
+I was living in the San Francisco Bay Area in 2014, working as an editor at Acoustic Guitar magazine, when I got the opportunity to sit down with protest singer Ani DiFranco for a probing interview and an intimate performance for 20 or so people.
 The Q&A was videotaped for the online series Acoustic Guitar Sessions (two parts embedded in text below).
-It was early on in the era of cancel culture, and DiFranco had been very nearly cancelled for planning an artist retreat at a former plantation.
+It was early on in the era of what’s come to be slandered by the right as cancel culture, and DiFranco had been very nearly cancelled for planning an artist retreat at a former plantation.
 The irony was stunning: Here’s a woman who’d spent her entire career as a stanch political ally, not just of Black Americans, but of all people of color, all gender identifications, the poor — basically, all people marginalized by the dominant culture.
 DiFranco, unlike others who have been rightly cancelled in the years since, survived the ordeal, and she continues to fight the good fight.
 Our conversation touched on that controversy, but we also talked a lot about her music and her guitar playing — two topics often ignored by those who focus exclusively on her activism.

 The AG Interview: Folk singer Ani DiFranco comes face-to-face with feminist icon Ani DiFranco

 Ani DiFranco is all smiles as she cruises into Point Richmond, California, in a blue Mini Cooper convertible on an afternoon so gorgeous the hills across the bay in Marin County appear crisp against the turquoise sky.
 Wearing a blue long-sleeve top and brown pants emblazoned with an Aztec-looking print, the singer-songwriter and feminist icon grabs her trusty Alvarez mini-dreadnought from the trunk and prepares to pick and thump out a few new tunes